Boarders/slick-blog/site/posts/halting2.md

 ```

 From parallel substitution, it is easy for us to define ordinary substitution
-of a single binding variable by defining a context morphism which decrements all
+of a single binding variable.
+We define the context morphism that decrements all
-variables in $\Gamma$ and returns the term we are substituting for the initial variable:
+variables in $\Gamma$ and returns the substituting term for the initial variable:

 ```agda
 sub : ∀ {Γ} {ty tyB} → Expr Γ tyB → ty ∈ (Γ , tyB) → Expr Γ ty